kalyalew-tadele/Modemate/README.md

 # Modemate
 "Feeling tired?
 Stressed?
 Happy?
-MoodSwitch gives you a little positivity boost based on your mood!"
+MoodMate gives you a little positivity boost based on your mood!"